 The magic happens at low tide when the receding waters reveal the incredible rock formations that were previously hidden under the sea.

-These formations are absolutely incredible sights to see in one of the best beaches in Spain, forming a dramatic arch that gave this beach its name.
+These formations are absolutely incredible sights to see on one of the best beaches in Spain, forming a dramatic arch that gave this beach its name.

-Another heads up – you must ask the beach’s hosts permission to enter.
-Though admission is free of charge, it is considered to be very bad form to enter the beach without getting formal approval.
+Heads up, you must ask the beach’s hosts permission to enter.
+Though admission is free of charge, it is considered to be a very bad form to enter the beach without getting formal approval.

 4.)
 La Concha Beach